 Leadership Skill: Team Building

 As a leader one of your responsibilities is to steer the Body in following God's design and purposes for the Church.
 This is accomplished by modeling it in your own ministry, by structuring for it to happen, and by equipping others to align with God.
+Because of the way God designed the Church to function, leaders should seriously work at building a team mentality.

-Biblical Basis for Teams in Ministry:
+Biblical Basis for Team Building in Ministry:

 Just as the varying parts of the human body need each other to best accomplish its work, so the Body of Christ needs to function interdependently, like a team.
 (Rom.
 12:4-8; 1 Cor.
 12:12-27).
 God so designed the Church that it "grows and builds itself up in love, as each part does its work" (Eph.
 4:16).